TommasoBelluzzo/MacroUO/README.md

 * changing the `Macro` panel settings  modifies the active preset;
 * pushing `F2` opens up a dialog that allows to rename the active preset (the name must be unique and composed of alphanumeric characters separated by single white-space character).

+All the changes to the preset macros are automatically saved when MacroUO is closed.

 #### Buttons

 On the bottom of the window there are three buttons.
 The `Start` button tells MacroUO to activate the process that executes the specified macro on the target client, while the `Stop` button interrupts it.
 The `Collapse` button reduces the MacroUO window size, while the `Expand` button restores it.